Output control parameters have an effect on energies

 any ideas what could be the problem?

-#26 Updated by Janne Hirvi about 13 years ago
+#26 Updated by Janne Hirvi over 13 years ago

 The main problem seemed to be illogical atom numbering but also the center of